pagetitle

 • Job training and employment supports

-• Constriction of schools and children's parks
+• Construction of schools

 Medical support